exclusive: kate moss introduces the stars of tomorrow | read | i-D

 What is it you do and why do you do it?

-Right now I'm having a lot of fun modelling.
+Right now I'm having a lot of fun modeling.
 It's a really cool way to travel the world and meet so many inspirational people.

 What do you stand for?